Adalina: Adaptive Linear Approximation for the Shapley Value and Beyond: Empirical Results

 \paragraph{Utility functions.} Each utility function is defined using a trained (gradient boosting) decision tree $f$ and an instance $\mathbf{x} \in \mathbb{R}^{n}$.
 Specifically, $U_{f}^{\mathbf{x}}(S) \coloneq \mathbb{E}_{\mathbf{X}_{[n]\setminus S}}[f(\mathbf{x}_{S}, \mathbf{X}_{[n]\setminus S})]$.
 Therefore, the number of players is equal to the number of features.
 We follow the path-dependent definition given in \citet[Algorithm 1]{lundberg2020local}.
-In particular, while the semi-values of $U_{f}^{\mathbf{x}}$ can be computed in polynomial time \cite{muschalik2024beyond}, providing ground-truths for evaluating the performance of different randomized algorithms.
-We employ six datasets from OpenML for training (gradient boosting) decision trees, which are (1) spambase ($n=57$), (2) FOTP ($n=51$) \cite{bridge2014machine}, (3) MinibooNE ($n=50$) \cite{roe2005boosted}, (4) philippine ($n=308$), (5) GPSP ($n=32$) \cite{madeo2013gesture}, and (6) supperconduct ($n=81$).
-All gradient boosting decision trees are trained using GradientBoostingClassifier and GradientBoostingRegressor from the scikit-learn library \cite{pedregosa2011scikit} with the number of trees set to $5$.
-An exception is that we use DecisionTreeClassifier to produce positive utility functions to verify Theorem~\ref{thm:paired sampling} in Figure~\ref{fig:paired sampling}.
+In particular, the semi-values of $U_{f}^{\mathbf{x}}$ can be computed in polynomial time \cite{Yu2022linear,muschalik2024beyond}, providing ground-truths for evaluating the performance of different randomized algorithms.
+We adopt the numerically stable version recently developed by \citet{li2026treegradranker}.\footnote{\url{https://github.com/watml/TreeGrad}.} We employ twelve datasets from OpenML for training (gradient boosting) decision trees, which are (1) spambase ($n=57$), (2) FOTP ($n=51$) \cite{bridge2014machine}, (3) MinibooNE ($n=50$) \cite{roe2005boosted}, (4) philippine ($n=308$), (5) GPSP ($n=32$) \cite{madeo2013gesture}, (6) jannis ($n=54$), (7) supperconduct ($n=81$), (8) wave\_energy ($n=48$), (9) BT ($n=77$) \citep{kawala2013predictions}, (10) har ($n=561$) \citep{anguita2012human}, (11) Fashion-MNIST ($n=784$) \citep{xiao2017fashion}, and (12) CIFAR\_small ($n=3,072$) \citep{krizhevsky2009learning}.
+All gradient boosting decision trees are trained using GradientBoostingClassifier and GradientBoostingRegressor from the scikit-learn library \cite{pedregosa2011scikit} with the number of trees set to $10$.

-Each estimate is computed using $1,000$ \queries per player.
-For example, if $n=10$, each estimate is computed using $10,000$ \queries.
+Except for the last three datasets, each estimate is computed using $1,000$ \queries per player; for example, when $n=10$, this corresponds to $10,000$ \queries per estimate.
+This quantity is set to $100$ for har and Fashion-MNIST, and to $20$ for CIFAR\_small.
 All results are averaged over $10$ random seeds, with the standard deviation reported.
 For reproducibility, all other sources of randomness are fixed to $2026$.
 More details and experimental results are in Appendix~\ref{app:exp}.

 As presented in Figure~\ref{fig:comparison}, except for the Shapley value, i.e., the Beta Shapley value with parameter $(1,1)$, our Adalina performs consistently well.
 Although Adalina does not improve the \mse for non-symmetric semi-values, its estimates closely match those of Adalina-All, which theoretically achieves improved \mse for all semi-values.
 For the Shapley value, unbiased kernelSHAP can be significantly better, suggesting the possibility that $\inf_{\lambda\in \mathbb{R}}\mathbb{E}[(u_{S}-\lambda\cdot s)^{2}] < \inf_{\gamma\in\mathbb{R}}\mathbb{E}[(u_{S}-\gamma)^{2}]$ and indicating that there is still more room to better approximate the Shapley value.
 In particular, Lemma~\ref{lem:generalizelambda} suggests a path for future work.